Five Essential Oils to Combat Anxiety and Depression

 A flowering shrub, native to Indonesia, Philippines and surrounding regions, Patchouli is now also cultivated in India, China, Malaysia and South America.
 The essential oil is extracted from the dried leaves.
 The oil is notably reddish in colour.
 Patchouli has a very strong and distinctive sweet, musky, herbal odour.
 It is a scent that people tend to love or hate.

-For those who find it agreeable, the aroma of Patchouli can have a very calming, grounding effect and it can be a good oil to use when dealing with depression.
+For those who find it agreeable, the aroma of Patchouli can have a very calming, grounding effect and it can be a good oil to use when dealing with depression and especially with a sense of disconnectedness from oneself and one's body.
 It is also said to have aphrodisiac properties.

 Patchouli oil was very popular in the 1960s amongst hippies and others who began exploring more alternative and holistic lifestyles.